bitaemi/vue-firebase-real-time/README.md

 ```
 # Firebase Cloud Functions

- - can be used to create configurations to take care of all the server management ( data processing functions that we use inse our app).
+ - can be used to create configurations to take care of all the server management ( data processing functions that we use inside our app).

 ``npm install firebase-functions@latest firebase-admin@latest --save``